Course materials for UCL module COMP0160

 For this task you should work in pairs or small groups.

-Similarly to week 6, you should try to devise one or more experiments to quantify some aspect(s) of the interactions between C/D ratio, sound stimuli and cognitive load.
+As last week, you should try to devise one or more experiments to quantify some aspect(s) of the interactions between C/D ratio and sound.

 As before you should consider: